Welcome to the Coffeemill Cafe

 • A new 3rd weapon card type called “special attack” weapons.
 These weapons are rarer than normal weapons, and each special weapon has it’s own unique ability for players to use against their foes that can be stacked / synergized with other types of cards in the game!

-• All spell cards and all disposable item cards are now officially included in the action point system (instead of each card only requiring 1 action to play, which lead to an overbalance of power rather quickly.).
+• All spell cards and all disposable item cards are now officially included in the action point system (instead of each card only requiring 1 action to play, which tended to lead to an overbalance of power rather quickly.).
 The action point costs for these cards now range from 1-3.